realworldocaml/book/book/variants/README.md

 At first glance, polymorphic variants look like a strict improvement over ordinary variants.
 You can do everything that ordinary variants can do, plus it's more flexible and more concise.
-What's not to like?[polymorphic variant types/vs. ordinary variants]{.idx}[polymorphic variant types/drawbacks of]{.idx}
+What's not to like?
+[polymorphic variant types/vs. ordinary variants]{.idx}
+[polymorphic variant types/drawbacks of]{.idx}

 In reality, regular variants are the more pragmatic choice most of the time.
 That's because the flexibility of polymorphic variants comes at a price.
 Here are some of the downsides:

 Complexity
 : As we've seen, the typing rules for polymorphic variants are a lot more complicated than they are for regular variants.
 This means that heavy use of polymorphic variants can leave you scratching your head trying to figure out why a given piece of code did or didn't compile.
 It can also lead to absurdly long and hard to decode error messages.
 Indeed, concision at the value level is often balanced out by more verbosity at the type level.

 Error-finding
 : Polymorphic variants are type-safe, but the typing discipline that they impose is, by dint of its flexibility, less likely to catch bugs in your program.

 Efficiency
 : This isn't a huge effect, but polymorphic variants are somewhat heavier than regular variants, and OCaml can't generate code for matching on polymorphic variants that is quite as efficient as what it generated for regular variants.

 All that said, polymorphic variants are still a useful and powerful feature, but it's worth understanding their limitations and how to use them sensibly and modestly.

 Probably the safest and most common use case for polymorphic variants is where ordinary variants would be sufficient but are syntactically too heavyweight.
 For example, you often want to create a variant type for encoding the inputs or outputs to a function, where it's not worth declaring a separate type for it.
 Polymorphic variants are very useful here, and as long as there are type annotations that constrain these to have explicit, exact types, this tends to work well.

 Variants are most problematic exactly where you take full advantage of their power; in particular, when you take advantage of the ability of polymorphic variant types to overlap in the tags they support.
 This ties into OCaml's support for subtyping.
-As we'll discuss further when we cover objects in [Objects](objects.html#objects){data-type=xref}, subtyping brings in a lot of complexity, and most of the time, that's complexity you want to avoid.<a data-type="indexterm" data-startref="VARTYPpoly">&nbsp;</a><a data-type="indexterm" data-startref="DTvar">&nbsp;</a>
+As we'll discuss further when we cover objects in [Objects](objects.html#objects){data-type=xref}, subtyping brings in a lot of complexity, and most of the time, that's complexity you want to avoid.